rakutentech/ios-miniapp/DEV.md

 2. CI builds SDK and Sample App, run tests, linting, etc.
 3. CI creates a ZIP file for the iOS Simulator (Staging) build of the Sample App.
     - Publishes build to App Center "Testers" group.
-4. App Center builds the Sample App for iOS Devices (Staging).
-    - Publishes build to App Center "Testers" group.
+4. CI builds a Sample App (Staging) IPA and publishes build to App Center "Testers" group.

 ### Release candidate